Emerald ash borer: Small bug having big impact

 What about ash trees on private property?

-The city urges property owners to have their ash trees evaluated by tree service companies licensed in Albert Lea.
+The city urges property owners to have their ash trees evaluated for treatment or replacement by tree service companies licensed in Albert Lea.

 How can I tell if I have ash trees on my property?